How to Become a Microbiologist

 It is important for prospective microbiologists to have laboratory experience before entering the workforce.
 Most undergraduate microbiology programs include a mandatory laboratory requirement, but additional laboratory coursework is recommended.
 Students also can gain valuable laboratory experience through internships with prospective employers such as drug manufacturers.

 Microbiologists typically need a Ph.D. to carry out independent research and work in colleges and universities.
-Graduate students studying microbiology commonly specialize in a subfield such as bacteriology or virology.
+Graduate students studying microbiology commonly specialize in a subfield such as bacteriology or immunology.
 Ph.D. programs usually include class work, laboratory research, and completing a thesis or dissertation.
-It typically takes 4 to 6 years to complete a doctoral degree program in microbiology.

-Many microbiology Ph.D. holders begin their careers in a temporary postdoctoral research position, which typically lasts 2 to 3 years.
+Many microbiology Ph.D. holders begin their careers in temporary postdoctoral research positions.
 During their postdoctoral appointment, they work with experienced scientists as they continue to learn about their specialties or develop a broader understanding of related areas of research.

 Interpersonal skills.
 Microbiologists typically work on research teams and thus must work well with others toward a common goal.
 Many also lead research teams and must be able to motivate and direct other team members.

 Observation skills.
 Microbiologists must constantly monitor their experiments.
-They need to keep a complete, accurate record of their work such as conditions, procedures, and results.
+They need to keep a complete, accurate record of their work, noting conditions, procedures, and results.

 Perseverance.
 Microbiological research involves substantial trial and error, and microbiologists must not become discouraged in their work.